 Here are some other examples of certificates issued on the blockchain.
 The University of Nicosia has issued blockchain-based academic certificates for their DFIN-511: Introduction to Digital Currencies course.
 The authenticity of the document can be verified on the Bitcoin blockchain.

 Malta is the first nation to begin large-scale blockchain deployment within its education system.
-The government itself has been very supportive and proactive in pushing for blockchain implementation within its education system.
-Blockchain certificates have been successfully launched in Malta’s Institute of Tourism Studies (ITS) and Malta College of Arts, Science and Technology (MCAST).
+Moreover, the government itself has been very supportive and proactive in pushing for blockchain implementation within its education system.
+Blockchain certificates have been successfully launched in Malta’s Institute of Tourism Studies (ITS) and Malta College of Arts, Science, and Technology (MCAST).
 The next step for the country would be to make all educational diplomas blockchain-based.

 2. Security and File Storage

 Without a doubt, it is important for schools to protect their networks and student information.
 As education institutions store more and more data, DLT cloud storage could offer a safer alternative to conventional options that are currently being used.
 Referring to themselves as the “Airbnb for file storage,” Filecoin allows the hosting of files with flexible options.
 This could potentially be a great option for educational institutions to store student information in a safe way- without the risk of information being tampered or lost.

 Conducting background checks can be a very long and difficult process for HR managers.
 In terms of criminal history and previous employment, if the information was to be stored on the blockchain, background checks would be less time consuming, and the hiring process could move forward more quickly.
 This can be tied back to the first point about the authenticity of diplomas.
 In this day and age, our employment system still works by the assumption that whatever you put in your CV is truthful.
 The cost of a bad hire varies from $7000 dollars (for mid-level positions) to $40,000 dollars for a management position.